What is a Heads of Agreement? (2021 Update)

 Other key reasons why parties should use a Head of Agreement include:

-- It’s a mechanism for resolving disputes to clarify to both parties what is included in the agreement
+- It’s a mechanism for resolving disputes to clarify to both parties what the end Agreement will include

 - Protects business assets, information and employees from the negotiating party

 - Outlines the parties key roles and responsibilities